-Parent and community partnerships provide a strong support network, rich in extra curricular opportunities.
-We have a valued Parents' Club that supports school fundraising and events.
-Local traditions include active participation in the annual Tarra Festival, the Yarram Eisteddfod, Anzac/Remembrance Day, and the Yarram Show.
+Parent and community partnerships provide a strong support network, rich in extracurricular opportunities.
+We have a valued Parents and Friends Club that supports school fundraising and events.
+Local traditions include active participation in the Yarram Eisteddfod, Anzac/Remembrance Day, and the Yarram Show.
 We participate in educational and community initiatives such as NAIDOC Week, Education Week, Parks Week and Children's Book Week.